TexasInstruments/edgeai-tensorlab/README.md

 **Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for final production.

-## Notice
+#### Notice
-- This is part of Jacinto-AI-DevKit, which is a collection of repositories providing Training & Quantization scripts, Model Zoo and Accuracy Benchmarks.
+- This repository is part of Jacinto-AI-DevKit, which is a collection of repositories providing Training & Quantization scripts, Model Zoo and Accuracy Benchmarks.
 If you have not visited the landing page of [**Jacinto-AI-Devkit**](https://github.com/TexasInstruments/jacinto-ai-devkit) please do so before attempting to use this repository.

 ## Requirements